DeepBrainChain/DBC-Wiki/docs/en/install-and-update-dbc/install-dbc-compute-node.md

 + After 1 minute, the machine information is requested through the client, and if the machine information can be found, the machine has been added to the network. quest machine info，refer to：dbc_client_http_api
 + About client nodes: It is recommended that each mining pool set up 2 or more client nodes to ensure that the network can still be normal when the official nodes or other mining pools provide nodes are offline.
 If there are too few client nodes in the network or hang Too much drop will affect the rental situation of the machine.
 The client node construction can start a container to deploy on other servers without taking up too much resources.
++ ***The client node can be deployed on the same machine as the computing power node.
+Be careful not to repeat the port number in the conf/core.conf configuration file of each node.***

 ## Machine on the chain